 As a Lead Software Engineer, I was the main contributor to many of its core products, namely:

-In all these projects, I was responsible for eliciting requirements from stakeholders, researching and experimenting with different solutions, and finally implementing the solution end-to-end, deploying and managing it post-deployment.
+❗ In all these projects, I was responsible for gathering requirements from stakeholders, researching and testing various solutions, and implementing the solution end-to-end, including deployment and post-deployment management.

 Developed some core features for the RIPE Core infrastructure, while simultaneously coordinating a development team (defining, prioritizing and assigning tasks, reviewing and merging pull requests, etc.), through the development of the Karl Kustomize project for Karl Lagerfeld.